 National Archaeological Museum of Athens: (above) statues portraying an Amazonomachy (a legendary battle between Greeks and Amazons) from the Temple of Asclepius at Epidaurus; (below) cornice of the tholos

-Similar to Delos, births and deaths were not allowed to occur inside the sacred grove; a small temple dedicated to the god was built at almost the same time as the tholos; archaeologists have found parts of the elaborate decoration of the two buildings, which however was not directly related to Asclepius or the practice of medicine.
+Similar to Delos, births and deaths were not allowed to occur inside the sacred grove; a small temple dedicated to the god was built at almost the same time as the tholos; archaeologists have found parts of the elaborate decoration of the two buildings.

 Enkoimeterion or Abaton

-The abaton mentioned in the inscription about Andromache was most likely a long building near the temple and the tholos; abaton is a Greek word meaning not accessible which indicated the part of a temple which was reserved for the priests; a synonym of abaton is adyton which at Delphi indicated the crypt from which oracles were issued.
+The abaton mentioned in the inscription was most likely a long building near the temple and the tholos; abaton is a Greek word meaning not accessible which indicated the part of a temple which was reserved for the priests; a synonym of abaton is adyton which at Delphi indicated the crypt where oracles were issued.
 At Epidaurus patients were induced to sleep and dream (enkoimesis) in the underground hall of the abaton.
-Today it is thought that the sleep was induced by soporific drugs which allowed the undertaking of surgical interventions.
+Today it is thought that sleep was caused by soporific drugs which allowed the undertaking of surgery.

-The Roman conquest of Greece did not impact on the fame of Epidaurus, although the sanctuary was looted by Silla during the Mithridatic War.
-Wealthy patients came from all parts of the Empire and their votive offerings were placed on the walls of the sanctuary as evidence of the healing powers of Asclepius and of his doctors.
+The Roman conquest of Greece did not impact on the fame of Epidaurus; wealthy patients came from all parts of the Empire and their votive offerings were placed on the walls of the sanctuary as evidence of the healing powers of Asclepius and of his priests.

 Views of the area of the Odeon (Roman period); the reconstructed columns belonged to a Temple to Hygiea, the goddess of Health